 Our all-consuming vision of romantic love is a surprisingly recent phenomenon.
 For most of recorded history, marriage was more a question of commerce and class than it was actual love.
 Arranged marriages and marriages of convenience were the norm, forbidden unions common.
 Even in love matches, the emphasis was on the continuity of community and culture.

 “Up until quite recently, most people recognised relationships as a functional thing,” explains Patricia Purnell-Webb, a psychologist and co-founder of the Relationship Institute Australasia.
 “We got into relationships, we had kids, we tried to raise those kids and provide them with food and shelter.
 If we got on well that’s excellent, but it was by no means a prerequisite.”

 In her work, Purnell-Webb has seen firsthand the damage that excessive co-dependence can produce.
-“Co-dependence can lead to a huge amount of conflict,” she says, “because it’s tied in with the language of rejection: you got that wrong; you made the wrong decision; your perception is wrong.
+“Co-dependence can lead to a huge amount of conflict,” she says.
+“That's because it’s tied in with the language of rejection: you got that wrong; you made the wrong decision; your perception is wrong.
 In these sorts of relationships, you can’t be happy together unless you’re in absolute agreement.”
-(Although the outcomes are similar, Purnell-Webb differentiates between co-dependence, where both partners are equally paralysed by the need for one another’s approval, and enmeshment, where one person affixes their own emotional state to another.)
+(Although the outcomes are similar, Purnell-Webb differentiates between co-dependence and enmeshment.
+Co-dependence is where both partners are equally paralysed by the need for one another’s approval.
+Enmeshment, is where one person affixes their own emotional state to another.)